What is A/B Testing? A Quick Introduction

 How do you validate an A/B test?

 Once you complete your A/B test, you will have a pile of data.
-Now, how to validate the suitable variant?
-Sometimes the data is clear as water.
+Now, how do we validate the suitable variant?
+Sometimes, the data is as clear as water.

 For example, if one landing page version results in 50% more email sign-ups, you can take that along without analyzing much data.
 However, it is not always so clear.
 Here is how to validate which version indeed won: